Document

 If the bank does not deduct TDS from your interest income, the total interest income earned from your fixed deposits in a particular financial year is to be added to your total income and pay tax on it.

 It is not advisable to wait until the maturity of your FD when interest is actually received– to report the interest income.
-This is because the accumulated interest may push you up to a higher slab and you may end up paying more tax.
+This is because the accumulated interest may push you up to a higher slab, and you may end up paying more tax.

-You can view the details of TDS deducted on any of your income by viewing your Form 26AS
+You can view the details of TDS deducted on any of your income by viewing your Form 26AS and total interest from FDs, RDs & savings bank accounts from your AIS

 Let’s understand this by way of an example:

-2. Another example , Mr. Anurag has a fixed deposit of Rs 10 lakh @ an interest rate of 6% p.a.
-He receives an annual interest of Rs 60,000.
-The bank deducts TDS on the whole of Rs 60,000 at 10% i.e Rs.6000.
+2. Another example, Mr. Anurag has a fixed deposit of Rs.10 lakh at an interest rate of 6% p.a.
+He receives an annual interest of Rs.60,000.
+The bank deducts TDS on the whole of Rs.60,000 at 10% i.e.Rs.6,000.
 The prescribed rate of TDS is 10%.

 However, if the tax payable after the inclusion of your interest income in your total income is more than Rs.10,000 – then you are liable to pay Advance Tax.
-Hence the rules of quarterly payment of advance tax in instalments are to be compiled.
+Hence the rules of quarterly payment of advance tax in instalments are to be complied.

-Understanding TDS in relation to FDs
+Understanding TDS on Interest on FDs

-When does the bank not deduct TDS:
+When does the bank not deduct TDS

 Prior to Budget 2019, the limit of TDS on interest income was Rs.10,000.